unibas-gravis/scalismo-microsite/docs/mdocs/ide.md

 ## Using Scalismo from IntelliJ Idea

 In this last step, we will set up Scalismo such that we can use it from the IDE IntelliJ Idea.
-To Install IntelliJ, go to the [IntelliJ Idea download page](https://www.jetbrains.com/idea/download/#section=windows), download the *Community edition* and follow the installation instructions.
+To install IntelliJ, go to the [IntelliJ Idea download page](https://www.jetbrains.com/idea/download/#section=windows), download the *Community edition* and follow the installation instructions.
 Once we have installed IntelliJ, we will to install the Scala plugin.
 This is installed and enabled from within IntelliJ, as described [here](https://www.jetbrains.com/help/idea/discover-intellij-idea-for-scala.html#).